andrew/ultimate-awesome/README.md

 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [awesome-discord-activities](https://github.com/NoPlagiarism/awesome-discord-activities) - List of external Discord RPC.
-- [awesome-stock-resources](https://github.com/OshekharO/awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.